-The referee shall stop a contest or exhibition of unarmed combat at any stage if the referee determines that both unarmed combatants are in such a condition that to continue might subject the unarmed combatants to serious injury.
+The referee shall stop a contest or exhibition of unarmed combat at any stor discussion and deli stage if the referee determines that both unarmed combatants are in such a condition that to continue might subject the unarmed combatants to serious injury.
 If a contest or exhibition is stopped pursuant to this subsection, the decision shall be deemed to be a technical draw.